 In no particular order, here are a few random pearls of wisdom pertaining to oil and gas investing in general:

-• Serious oil and gas operators never go out and try to drill a good well; they try to drill a good well that has the potential for one or more equally good (or better) offset wells all around it.
+• Serious oil and gas operators never go out and try to drill a good well; they try to drill a good well that has the potential for one or more equally good (or better) offset wells close around it.
 The serious investor should have a written understanding with the operator that if the test well is successful, there will be enough additional acreage included in the deal for the drilling of at least two or three adjacent wells.
 The investors in the first well will have first right of refusal for all subsequent wells in this prospect area of interest (AOI).

-• That said and understood, a slick and fancy brochure is no guarantee that the prospect has any geological merit.
+• That said and understood, a slick and fancy brochure is no guarantee that the prospect has any geological merit whatsoever.
 Your best bet is to hire a consulting geologist for a day or so to evaluate the information the operator has furnished you and to render an opinion.
 For a small fee, you may save yourself many thousands of wasted dollars.

 • Don’t be in too big a hurry to spend your oil and gas investment money.
 Industry insiders ordinarily expect to participate in only about one out of every 10 to 20 unsolicited prospects that are submitted to them.
 You should be discriminating with your funds as well.